paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/1. Programming Fundamentals and the Web/P2 - Build a Portfolio Site/README.md

 3. Create index.html, style.css  and script.js files.
 4. Create high level a skeleton of the website including navbar, various sections (main, my skills and experience , projects and contact).
 5. Create responsive and collapsible navigation bar.
 Here I have used Boostrap 4 class navbar-collapse.
 I split items on my navbar using nav-item class.
 After that I have added styling in style.css file (that included color of the navbar when static and while hovering and clicking on it).
 6. Add header section (htop class).
 Here I have added text and styled it using h1 and h3 headers.
-For h3 I have used google font Indie Flower which I have imported in the head using:
+For h3 I have used google font Indie Flower which I have imported in the head using following code(For h4 I have used Domine Google font):
 ```html
 <link href="https://fonts.googleapis.com/css?family=Indie+Flower" rel="stylesheet">
 ```
-For h4 I have used Domine Google font.
 5. Add text to main and skills and experience section.
 6. Create two rows with 3 images and text sections using Boostrap 4 grid.
 I made this grid responsive.
 It resizes with changing window size.
 7. Add contact section.
 I have used E-mail, Facebook, Linkedin, Github icons provided [Font Awesome](http://fontawesome.io/icon/) in the contact section.